armiafayez/Volvo-Code-Test/README.md

 ### Tax for Non-Exempt Vehicle Types

 For any vehicle type number greater than 6, tax should be applied as per the specified rules.

+### Currently Supported CityId

+As of the current version, the application supports CityId 1, which corresponds to Gothenburg.
+When testing the application, ensure that you use CityId 1 for Gothenburg to retrieve accurate results.